Equivariant stable sheaves and toric GIT: Slopes under descent and the Minkowski condition

 \end{proposition} \begin{proof} From \cite[Section 11]{Dan}, the equality holds for $\alpha$ integral.
 Since the two expressions in the equality are both homogeneous (of order $n-1$) and continuous, we also have $\deg_\alpha(D_F)=\mathrm{latvol}(F)$, whenever $\alpha$ is an ample $\mathbb{R}$-divisor. \end{proof} We have the elementary lemma: \begin{lemma} Let $u_F\in N$ be the primitive element associated to a facet $F\prec P$.
 Let $g=\langle\cdot,\cdot\rangle$ be a positive definite inner product on $M_\mathbb{R}$ whose induced volume form coincides with $\nu$ and let $\tilde{u}_F= u_F/\|u_F\|$ be the normalized vector in $N_\mathbb{R}$.
 Then,

-\end{lemma} From this observation we obtain the counterpart of a classical result of Minkowski, adapted to the case of lattice polytopes. \begin{proposition} Let $u_1,\ldots,u_r\in N$ be distinct primitive lattice elements that span the real vector space $N_\mathbb{R}$ and let $f_1,\ldots, f_r>0$ be positive real numbers.
+\end{lemma} Here ${\rm vol}_g$ denotes the $(n-1)$-dimensional Euclidean volume of the facet $F$, calculated with respect to the inner product $g$.
+From this observation we obtain the counterpart of a classical result of Minkowski, adapted to the case of lattice polytopes. \begin{proposition} Let $u_1,\ldots,u_r\in N$ be distinct primitive lattice elements that span the real vector space $N_\mathbb{R}$ and let $f_1,\ldots, f_r>0$ be positive real numbers.
 Then there exists a compact and convex polytope in $M_\R$ whose facets have inward normals the elements $(u_i)$ and lattice volumes the $(f_i)$ if and only if

 Moreover, such a polytope is unique up to translation. \end{proposition} \begin{proof} This follows immediately from the classical result (see \cite[p.455]{Sch}) and the previous lemma. \end{proof} We deduce the following interesting corollary on intersection theory of toric varieties: \begin{corollary} Let $(\alpha_\rho)_{\rho\in \Sigma(1)}\in \R_{> 0}^{\sharp\Sigma(1)}$.
-Then, there exists an ample class $\alpha\in N^1(X)_\R$ such that for all facets $F$ in an associated polytope $P_\alpha$, $\deg_\alpha(D_F)=\alpha_{\rho_F}$ if and only if
+For any ample class $\alpha\in N^1(X)_\R$ denote by $P_\alpha$ the associated polytope.
+Then the following two statements are equivalent: \begin{itemize} \item[i)] There exists an ample class $\alpha\in N^1(X)_\R$ such that for all facets $F\prec P_\alpha$ , $\deg_\alpha(D_F)=\alpha_{\rho_F}$, \item[ii)] The following condition is satisfied: